PatilVedanti/PatilVedanti/README.md

 <div>

 - 👋 Hi, I’m Vedanti Patil
 - 👀 I’m interested in ...
-Coding, Music, Trekking, Travelling, trying new food and new experiences .
+Coding, Music, Trekking, Travelling, trying new food and new experiences.
-- 🌱 I’m currently purseing ...
+- 🌱 I’m currently pursuing ...
 Bachelors of Engineering in Information technology.
 - 💞️ I’m looking to collaborate on ...
 Web Development.
 - 📫 How to reach me ...  www.linkedin.com/in/vedanti-patil
 </div>